jart/cosmopolitan/README.md

 **will embed all linked sources inside your binaries** so the compliance is easy while facilitating trust and transparency similar to JavaScript.
 You can audit your source filesystem using ZIP GUIs e.g. Win10, InfoZip.
+That works easiest by changing the filename extension from .com to .zip.

 ### Commercial Support